CEED/libCEED/examples/petsc/README.md

 ### CEED bakeoff problems with DMPlex - bps

 This code solves the CEED bakeoff problems on a unstructured grid using DMPlex.
-This example requires a PETSc version later than 3.11.3.

 To build, run `make bps`